Parliament House, Canberra: Old Parliament House

-New Parliament House

 Design and construction

+In Walter Burley Griffin's original design for Canberra, Parliament House would be located on Camp Hill, located between Old Parliament House and Capital Hill.
+Instead a "Capitol" building would be placed on Capital Hill, that would hold the national archives and act as a public assembly.
+Placing Parliament beneath the Capitol building would then represent the people standing above their representatives.
+Debate over the site continued over the years, with Menzies in 1958 supporting a site on the shore of the lake.
+However, there remained support for the Capital Hill site, which culminated in the passage of the Parliament Act 1974 with a free vote, which determined that the Capital Hill site should be used.

 In 1978 the Fraser government decided to proceed with a new building on Capital Hill, and the Parliament House Construction Authority was created.
 A two-stage competition was announced, for which the Authority consulted the Royal Australian Institute of Architects and, together with the National Capital Development Commission, made available to competitors a brief and competition documents.
 The design competition drew 329 entries from 29 countries.

 The competition winner was the Philadelphia-based architectural firm of Mitchell/Giurgola, with the on-site work directed by the Italian-born architect Romaldo Giurgola, with a design which involved burying most of the building under Capital Hill, and capping the edifice with an enormous spire topped by a large Australian flag.
-The facades, however, included deliberate imitation of some of the patterns of the Old Parliament House, so that there is a slight resemblance despite the massive difference of scale.
+The spires supporting the flag pole traces the outline of the triangular capitol building envisioned by Griffin.
+The facades, included deliberate imitation of some of the patterns of the Old Parliament House, so that there is a slight resemblance despite the massive difference of scale.

-Giurgola placed an emphasis on the visual aesthetics of the building by using landscape architect Peter G. Rolland to direct civil engineers, a reversal of the traditional roles in Australia.
+Giurgola placed an emphasis on the visual aesthetics of the building by using landscape architect Peter G Rolland to direct civil engineers, a reversal of the traditional roles in Australia.
 Rolland played a pivotal role in the design, development and coordination of all surface elements including pool design, paving, conceptual lighting and artwork locations.
 Horticultural experts from the Australian National Botanic Gardens and a government nursery were consulted on plant selection.
 Permanent irrigation has been limited to only the more formal areas.
 Irwinconsult was commissioned to provide structural engineering, including quality assurance of all structural elements, to deliver a building with a designed lifespan of 200 years.